-We’ve created a hook-up culture where, if we’re not willing to participate in a NSA (No-strings-attached) relationship, someone else will.
+We’ve created a hook-up culture where, if we’re not willing to participate in an NSA (No-strings-attached) relationship, someone else will.
 We can have free sex whenever we want it.
 Women have fought, and continue to fight, for the right to be as sexually liberated as men and not be deemed a ‘slut’.
 In 2017, if our sex drive is through the roof, we can meet up with a friend or stranger who’ll satisfy us – we don’t need a relationship.
-Being such a women, I relish in the availability of sexual partners on offer.
+Being such a woman, I relish in the availability of sexual partners on offer.

 Although the sex we’re having is the same, it plays out differently for men and women.
 Men are applauded for racking up the numbers.
 Women are judged and shamed.

 With a bountiful array of contraception on offer and feminist thinking becoming increasingly mainstream, you’d think female sexual exploration would be more accepted, but the reality is that women aren’t respected for their sexual experience.
 The more experience in sex we accumulate, the less valued we seem.

 Rather, it should be a different way; if I gain more experience in sex, I should be more valued as a woman.
 I feel sexier in myself, I feel more confident in my feminine charm and I am more able to engage in meaningful, enjoyable sex.
 Yet, insofar as you’re a woman:

 more sex =